Fact-checked by the SnapMessages editorial team

 What Exactly Is iPhone Focus Mode and How Does It Work?

-iPhone Focus mode is a system-level filter that controls which apps and people can interrupt you — and which Home Screen layout appears — based on what you’re doing.
+Focus mode is a system-level filter that controls which apps and people can interrupt you, and which Home Screen layout appears, based on what you’re doing.
 It goes far beyond a simple mute switch.

 Each Focus mode is a separate profile.
 You can have a Work Focus that allows Slack and your manager’s calls, a Personal Focus that silences work email, and a Sleep Focus that blocks everything except alarms.
-Each profile has its own allowed contacts list, allowed apps list, Home Screen pages, and Lock Screen pairing.
-Focus filters (added in iOS 16) extend this further — they can switch your Safari tab groups, Calendar accounts, and even Mail inboxes when a Focus activates.
+Each profile carries its own allowed-contacts list, app allowlist, Home Screen pages, and Lock Screen pairing.
+Focus Filters (added in iOS 16) push this further, they can switch your Safari tab groups, Calendar accounts, and Mail inboxes the moment a Focus activates, shifting your entire iPhone context in one step.

-The system also includes Focus Status, which lets other iMessage users see that you have notifications silenced — without revealing which Focus is active.
-This is a small but significant professional feature, keeping communication expectations clear without oversharing.
+The system also includes Focus Status, which lets other iMessage users see that you have notifications silenced, without revealing which Focus is active.
+It’s a small but professionally useful detail that keeps communication expectations clear without oversharing.

 How Do You Set Up a Work Focus Mode That Actually Blocks Distractions?